Jujube: Distribution and habitat

 Its precise natural distribution is uncertain due to extensive cultivation.
-However, its origin is thought to be in southwest Asia, between Lebanon, northern India, and southern and central China, Korea, and Japan, and possibly also southeastern Europe though more likely introduced there.
+However, its origin is thought to be in eastern Asia, in southern and central China, India, Korea, and Japan, and possibly also southwestern Asia between Lebanon, and southeastern Europe, though more likely introduced there.

 The Chinese jujube enjoys a diverse range of climates from temperate to tropical (whereas the Indian jujube is restricted to warmer subtropical and tropical climates).
 The tree tolerates a wide range of temperatures and rainfall, though it requires hot summers and sufficient water for acceptable fruiting.
 Unlike most of the other species in the genus, it tolerates fairly cold winters, surviving temperatures down to about −15 °C, and the tree is, for instance, commonly cultivated in Beijing.
 This wide tolerance enables the jujube to grow in mountain or desert habitats, provided there is access to underground water throughout the summer.
 The jujube or Z. jujuba grows in cool regions of Asia; five or more other species of Ziziphus on the other hand are widely distributed in milder climates to warmer deserts of Asia and Africa.

 This plant has been introduced in Madagascar and grows as an invasive species in the western part of the island, threatening mostly protected areas.
 It is cultivated in parts of southern California.

-Ecology

-In Madagascar, it is widely eaten by free-ranging zebus, and its seeds grow easily in zebu faeces.